wavexx/Expect.jl/README.rst

   Read the standard output of the program until one of the strings/regular expressions specified in ``vector`` matches.
-The index of the element that matched is returned.
-If ``timeout`` is specified, it overrides the default timeout specified in the constructor.
+The index of the element that *matched first* is returned.
+Matches are searched in sequential order.

+  When ``timeout`` is specified, it overrides the default timeout specified in the constructor.

-  ``proc.before`` is reset to contain all the standard output before the match.
+  ``proc.before`` is reset at each call to contain all the standard output before the match.

   ``proc.match`` contains either a string or a match_ object for the element that matched.